luxonis/depthai-python/docs/source/components/nodes/pointcloud.rst

 PointCloud
 ==========

-The PointCloud node is essential for 3D spatial data processing, transforming depth maps into point clouds.
-This node, combined with visualization libraries such as Open3D, facilitates advanced 3D modeling and analysis, supporting applications in robotics, AR/VR, and environmental scanning.
+The PointCloud node enables on-device point cloud generation from depth map.

-How to Place it
+How to place it
 ###############

 .. tabs::